uribes78/quote-machine/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Your a free to get the code and make it better
+## You are free to get the code and make it better